nirgal-soft/mcp-template-rs/README.md

 ## Features

 - **Production Ready** - Structured logging, error handling, and graceful shutdown
+- **Authentication Support** - Session-based authentication with Redis and OAuth tokens
 - **Easy to Extend** - Clear patterns for adding new tools, resources, and prompts
 - **Flexible Configuration** - Environment variables and config files
 - **Telemetry Built-in** - Structured logging with tracing